If you have spare time

 Class constructor/destructor

-• a class has the default constructor by default, it has the form Person() {}
+• A class has the default constructor by default.
+It has the form Person() {}.

 class Person {